jarquafelmu/FFG_Starwars_CS/README.md

 # Roll20 FFG Star Wars Character Sheet

 ## Change log
+* 6.3.0b1
+  * Added the ability to determine the level of suggestion output for your campaign
+    * none: no suggestions.
+      * Once 6.3.0 is officially released out of beta this will mean that the suggestions on the character sheet will also be removed.
+You will have to look for spending suggestions outside of the character sheet like if you were playing the game in person.
+    * whisper: suggestions will only be whispered to the gm.
+      * Currently there is a bug where if a sheet has no owner then everyone gets whispered.
+This results in the GM getting two messages instead of only one as intended.
+Until this problem can be fixed only the GM will be messaged.
+    * always: suggestions will be integrated directly into the roll result.
+      * This is the recommended setting.
+In some cases it will result in a larger than used to be output but this will also allow everyone to see the suggestions and to make comments on them.
 * 6.2.0
   * Refined the skill suggestions output more.
 * 6.1.0